 The historic, cozy Swedish Cottage Marionette Theatre is back in action with modern take on Sleeping Beauty.
 Marionettes and music tells the story of Daisy, a lively little girl living in the heart of New York City in an apartment overlooking Central Park.
 At Daisy’s much-anticipated birthday party, she encounters three special guests, known as her “Squad-parents”, from Brooklyn, Queens, and the Bronx who grant her the gifts of courage, knowledge, and a second chance.
 When an unwelcome guest shows up and casts a curse on her, Daisy’s life is forever changed, but through the support of her friends and an adventure throughout the city, Daisy’s strong self-determination and vivid imagination may be all she needs to break the curse.

 Capacity is limited for social distancing.
 Unassigned seating on benches in a small theater (grown-ups are encouraged to sit in the back).
 Stroller parking available in the lobby.
 Near the lovely Shakespeare Garden.

 Thursday-Sunday 11 am & 1 pm

-* Go inside your design in the kid-favorite Wallpaper Immersion Room.
-Create digital wallpaper – or chose from an amazing assortment in the museum’s collection – and project them onto the walls at full scale.…
+Go inside your design in the kid-favorite Immersion Room.
+Create digital wallpaper …

 Explore the global Jewish experience through works of fine art, Judaica, antiquities, folk art, ceremonial objects, and broadcast media intelligently organized in gorgeous galleries.

-* The ongoing Scenes From the Collection features nearly 600 works from antiquities to contemporary art, a unique mix of artworks and ceremonial objects, including hundreds of stunning menorahs, presented…
+The ongoing Scenes From the Collection features nearly 600 works from antiquities to contemporary art, a unique mix of artworks and ceremonial objects, including hundreds of stunning menorahs, presented in…

 See exciting, well-designed exhibits in the striking Frank Lloyd Wright–designed landmark modern museum.